-Every transaction has a summary view that gives you a better understanding of how its overall health.
+Every transaction has a summary view that gives you a better understanding of its overall health.
 With this view, you'll find graphs, instances of these events, stats, facet maps, related errors, and more.

-By graphing P50, P75, P95, P99, and P100 durations distinctly, you can utilize this display to see their transaction performance over time.
+Duration Breakdown: By graphing P50, P75, P95, P99, and P100 durations distinctly, you can utilize this display to see their transaction performance over time.
 Toggle the display of each segment by clicking on the legend (including Releases).
 Also, zoom in on specific slices to investigate spikes or possible performance regressions from a release.

-This graph shows the average transaction duration across distinct percentiles.
+Duration Percentiles: This graph shows the average transaction duration across distinct percentiles.
 For example, see how different the P50 and P99 response time durations are for a given transaction and understand the rate of increase between segments.

 - Fastest Transactions

 The table also updates dynamically if you change any of the project, environment, or date range filters or when you drill in on a latency segment (applicable when viewing the Latency Histogram).

 When viewing transactions, you may want to create more curated views.
 Click "Open in Discover" above the table to create a custom query to investigate further.
 For more details, see the full documentation for the Discover Query Builder.

 Currently, only transaction data — the transaction name and any attributes the transaction inherits from its root span — is searchable.
 Data contained in spans other than the root span is not indexed and therefore cannot be searched.

 The transaction summary includes a list of suspect spans that correspond to where most of the time in a transaction is spent.
 By default, we sort spans by the total self time.
 When you click the "Example Transaction" event, it takes you directly to the span in question.

 The transaction summary includes a list of suspect tags that often correspond to slower transactions.
 By default, we sort tags by the total time lost.
 The list includes additional information: